tganamur/RL-vs-MPC-Racing/README.md

 2. Stable Baselines3 documentation and examples of PPO RL method usage.

 ** All other citations are in the project report under "References".

-### Instructions for final project submission
-Please use this public repository as the template and name it "Group_X".
-For example, Group 2 should create a private repository in the ME292B organization and name it "Group_2".

-Each group should submit the following files through GitHub:
- - Final project report: format, PDF.
- - Code, if available: format, ZIP.
- - Slides: format, PPT/PPTX/PDF.

-Please use this template for final project report, [Final project report template](https://www.overleaf.com/read/ynbtcmrnwnkp#5cb5c7).
-It should be no longer than 7 pages, excluding references.

-Note that in the final report and slides, each group should specify the parts each member has completed and highlight the contributions of each member.
-We grade each student based on the group project and individual contributions within the group.
-The code should include instructions on how to run it and reproduce the results.